nicksagona/popphp-v1-legacy/README.md

 IMPORTANT!
 ==========
 This version is now end-of-life, and represents only legacy code for reference.
-You are strongly encouraged to upgrade to verion 2 of the Pop PHP Framework and its components.
+You are strongly encouraged to upgrade to version 2 of the Pop PHP Framework and its components.
 You can find them here:

 [Pop PHP Website](http://www.popphp.org/)